Tile Painting Workshop in Aveiro – Ceramic Painting at Atelier Katharós!

 Join a Special Workshop at Atelier Katharós in Aveiro!

-Get ready to embark on a unique journey into the world of **traditional tile painting**, where heritage and creativity come together.
-In this exclusive workshop, you’ll have the opportunity to explore the ancient techniques of painting and decorating tiles using natural oxides — a timeless craft that has been passed down through generations.
+Get ready to embark on a unique journey into the world of **tile painting**, where heritage and creativity come together.
+In this exclusive workshop, you’ll have the opportunity to explore the simple techniques of painting and decorating tiles using specific ceramics ink — a timeless craft that has been passed down through generations.

-Guided by experienced artists and set in an inspiring atmosphere, you’ll learn how to bring patterns, colors, and textures to life, turning each tile into a true work of art.
+Guided by art lovers and set in an inspiring atmosphere, you’ll learn how to use patterns, stencils and colors to life, turning each tile into a true work of art.

 What to expect:

-- Hands-on experience with natural oxide painting techniques
+- Hands-on experience with ceramic inks and simple painting techniques

 - Personalized guidance throughout the process